-The Office of Veterans Affairs helps students eligible to receive veterans affairs (VA) benefits through the Selected Reserve Educational Assistance Program (Chapter 1606), Montgomery G.I.
-Bill (Chapter 30), Vocational Rehabilitation for Veterans (Chapter 31), and Survivors' and Dependents' Assistance program (Chapter 35).
-The enrollment procedure for students receiving VA benefits is separate from the admission procedure for admittance to Jackson State and is handled through the Veterans Affairs Office located in the Financial Aid Office, Student Union Building, Room 24-C.
+The Office of Veterans Affairs assists students eligible to receive VA benefits through the Selected Reserve Educational Assistance Program, Chapter 1606 or 1607 (National Guard), Chapter 30 (Montgomery GI Bill), Vocational Rehabilitation (Chapter 31), and Survivors' and Dependents' Assistance Program (Chapter 35).

+The enrollment process for students receiving VA benefits is separate from the Admission process, and applicants must be fully admitted before being eligible to have any documents sent to the Veterans Administration.
+The Veterans Affairs Office is located in the Student Union Building, Room 24-C.